Por Debajo de la Mesa: Year-end charts

+Certifications

 Other recordings

-Manzanero has sung "Por Debajo de la Mesa" as a duet Peruvian musician Tania Libertad on the duo's studio album Manzanero y la Libertad (1998) and with Chano Domínguez and Carmen Paris on Manazero's album Duetos 2 (2002).
-He also performed the song in a concert with Argentine pianist Raúl di Blasio in 1999 which was included on the latter's live album Bohemia, Vol.2 (2000) and also performed the song live with fellow Mexican singer Susana Zabaleta on their album De la A a la Z (2006).
+Manzanero has sung "Por Debajo de la Mesa" as a duet with Peruvian musician, Tania Libertad on the duo's studio album Manzanero y la Libertad (1998) and with Chano Domínguez and Carmen Paris on Manzanero's album Duetos 2 (2002).
+He also performed the song in a concert with Argentine pianist, Raúl di Blasio in 1999 which was included on the latter's live album Bohemia, Vol.2 (2000) and also performed the song live with fellow Mexican singer, Susana Zabaleta on their album De la A a la Z (2006).